devbookhq/devbook-extension-admin-node/README.md

 // - Name of the index.
 // - Page size (optional, default is 100).
 // - Page ID used for pagination of results
-//   (optional, page ID for retrieving the next page of entries is returned from the `devbook.entries` function - in the `pageID` field of the return object) const pageSize = 100;
+//   (optional, page ID for retrieving the next page of entries.
+//   Is returned from the `devbook.entries` function in the `pageID` field of the return object.) const pageSize = 100;
 const pageID = 'pageID';
 const entries = await devbook.entries('indexName', pageSize, pageID);